Hey there...

 These are the following six elements that should be communicated clearly through your design and copy.

-P – Problem: Speak to a problem your client or customer currently has.
+Speak to the problem that your audience currently has.
 Remind them what they’re struggling with.

-O – Outcome: Describe how their life will be better on the other side of buying from you or working with you.
-Paint a picture of the future they could have with your solution.
+This is where you describe how their life will be better on the other side of buying from you/working with you.
+Paint a picture of the future they could have.

 The video below is a clip from one of our Wandering Aimfully coaching sessions where we taught the APSOSA framework to our members using one of our awesome folks and their site as an example!